 The barbell bench press can be used for hypertrophy, but generally speaking, lifters and athletes will opt for this exercise to improve their overall pressing strength and increase their bench press max.

-On top of this, the barbell bench press is needed for the sport of powerlifting so if your goals revolve around competing or wanting to compete then you’ll need to use the barbell bench press for accomplishing these goals.
+In addition, the barbell bench press is needed for the sport of powerlifting, so if your goals revolve around competing or wanting to compete, you’ll need to use it to accomplish these goals.

 Difference 3: Skill Requirements

-The final difference that I think is worth noting between the dumbbell bench press versus the barbell bench press is their skill requirements.
+The final difference between the dumbbell bench press and the barbell bench press that I think is worth noting is their skill requirements.
 I feel as though this difference is constantly overlooked, especially for newer lifters.

 This is why you’ll see lifters do technique and skill-focused sessions with this exercise and not with the dumbbell bench press.
 To be really great at the barbell bench press, you need to practice and constantly fine-tune your form and mechanics.